 Prologue Dress Size XL here (Runs big so you may need to size down) || A New Day Red Booties here || Who What Wear Purse similar, similar with texture|| MAC “Quite The Standout” Retro Matte Liquid Lipcolour here||

 Here is a video that where I talk about why I like this dress:

 I took this idea of incorporating something novel with something familiar a step further.
 If you know me in real life, you know that I have no problem talking.
 I can chat it up with most people (but need my alone time sometimes -I will get into that in another post).
 In the spirit of pushing my limits out, I started a podcast, Don’t Mix In.
 You can listen to it pretty much wherever you listen to podcasts.

 Chatting about my blog topics while I learn podcasting combines the known with the unknown.
 First off, trying to record a podcast at night under my sheets sounds like I am whispering.
 I’m not doing that anymore!
 I am excited to add another avenue to share my perspective while I learn more about myself.
 Plus, aren’t you just too tired to read sometimes anyway?

 Are you trying something new?
 If so, let me know what it is and how it is going in the comments.
 We are in this together!

 …Because getting dressed (and living life) should feel good!

-Rather listen to this post instead of reading it?
-Check out the “My Reasons for Trying Something New and Not Mixing In” episode of the Don’t Mix In podcast.
-Join me as I dive into the topics on this post.
+Check out my first episode of the Don’t Mix In podcast.
 Don’t Mix In can be found on Apple Podcasts and pretty much anywhere you find your podcasts!
 If you are into what you hear, be sure to subscribe and leave me a review.